Argelbargel/vault-raft-snapshot-agent/README.md

 For setting the address of the vault-server you can use `VAULT_ADDR` to configure (same as `vault.url`).

-Other than the [external-property sources](#secrets-and-external-property-sources), these environment variables are read once at startup only and the configuration will not be reloaded when their values change.
+Other than the [external property sources](#secrets-and-external-property-sources), these environment variables are read once at startup only and the configuration will not be reloaded when their values change.

 _Options specified via environment-variables take precedence before the values specified in the configuration file - even those specified as secrets!_